 We arrived at night and were greeted by Robin and his eldest daughter Katharine at the Marsh Harbour airport.
 Following a short taxi and dingy ride and we were aboard Rafikki IV where the open arms of Ingrid and Alexandra welcomed us.

 It was night time so getting our bearings to the geographical environment was not a possibility.
-Getting a fast tutorial about boat life from Robin, Ingrid and the girls was a necessity.
+Getting a fast tutorial about boat life from Robin, Ingrid and the life-saving necessity.
 Everything from how to use the bathroom to life saving devices, were quickly taught to us before we were served a welcoming dinner.

 Upon waking, we were overwhelmed with the surrounding beauty.
 The colour of the water and the warmth of the breeze were a lovely change from the snow and cold temperatures we had left behind in Kingston.